kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 a guess.

-For a given request `(i,j)`, the initial guess at its execution duration is the sum of `Y(i,j)` and what the request context says is the available remaining time for serving the request.
+For a given request `(i,j)`, the initial guess at its execution duration is the sum of `tarry(i,j)` and what the request context says is the available remaining time for serving the request.
 If and whenever the passage of time later proves the current guessed `len` to be too small then it is increased by adding `G` (which is the server's configured default request service time limit).

-Once a request `(i,j)` finishes executing in the real world, its actual execution duration is known and `len` gets set to that plus `Y(i,j)`.
-This changes not only `E(i,j)` but also the `B` and `E` of the all the queue's requests that arrived between `t_arrive(i,j)` and the next of the queue's idle times.
+Once a request `(i,j)` finishes executing in the real world, its actual execution duration is known and `len` gets set to that plus `tarry(i,j)`.
+This changes not only `t_finish_virtual(i,j)` but also the `t_dispatch_virtual` and `t_finish_virtual` of the all the queue's requests that arrived between `t_arrive(i,j)` and the next of the queue's idle times.
 Note that this can change `rho(i,t)` and thus `mu_equal(t)` at those intervening times, and thus the subsequent scheduling in other queues.
-The computation of these changes can not happen until `(i,j)` finishes executing in the real world (which is `t_arrive(i,j) + len(i,j)`) --- but the request might finish much sooner in the virtual world.
-We can have `E(i,j) < t_arrive(i,j) + len(i,j)` because of `rate` being greater than 1.
+The computation of these changes can not happen until `(i,j)` finishes executing in the real world --- but the request might finish earlier in the virtual world (because of earlier dispatch and/or `rate` being greater than 1).
 An accurate implementation would keep track of enough historical information to revise all that scheduling.

 The order of request dispatches in the real world is taken to be the order of request completions in the virtual world.
 In the case of ties, round robin ordering is used starting from the queue that most closely follows the one last dispatched from.
-Requests are dispatched as soon as allowed by that ordering, the concurrency bound in the problem statement, and of course not dispatching before arrival.
+Requests are dispatched as soon as allowed by that ordering and the concurrency bound in the problem statement.

 #### Implementation of Fair Queuing for Server Requests with equal allocations and serial execution, technique and problems